Service is a response to Loss that leads to Resiliency.

 Resiliency is the ability to "bounce back" from adversity.

-"Reclaiming the Sky" tells the story of aviation employees in Boston, New York/Newark and Washington, DC who performed in extraordinary fashion during the national attack, one in which their industry was used as the means.
-The book's key theme around "service" is reflected in the comment by Susan Baer, the General Manager of Newark Airport, who said, "When you are hurting, look for something you can do for someone else."
+"Reclaiming the Sky" tells the story of aviation employees in Boston, New York/Newark and Washington, DC who performed in extraordinary ways during the attacks on 9/11.
+The book's key themes around "service" and "working as a community," are reflected in the comment by Susan Baer, the General Manager of Newark Airport, who said, "When you are hurting, look for something you can do for someone else and do it - that will move you forward."

-The stories show how the pathway to moving forward after loss is, as Susan Baer said, to find a "purpose."
+The pathway to moving forward after loss is, as Susan Baer said, to find a "purpose."

-The project is conducted by the Human Resiliency Institute at Fordham University in partnership with Airports Council Int'l - North America and with support from sponsors, led by SSP America and others.
+The program is offered by the Human Resiliency Institute at Fordham University in partnership with Airports Council Int'l - North America and with support from SSP America as major sponsor.

-• SUMMER: read the book over the summer at your own pace.
-"Reclaiming the Sky" profiles airport and airline employees in Boston, New York and Washington, DC who came to work in the morning of September, 11, 2001 expecting a normal day, only to find that "just doing my job" was to become the creed of heroes.
-An ONLINE workshop will be offered on JULY 19 to give Young Professional participants and Mentors a chance to discuss the lessons, and explore how to apply them to meet today's challenges.
-Participants will have a chance to use the workshop to make notes for a short essay to express what they learn.
+SUMMER: read the book over the summer at your own pace.
+"Reclaiming the Sky" profiles airport and airline employees in Boston, New York and Washington, DC.
+They came to work on the morning of September, 11, 2001 expecting a normal day, only to find that "just doing my job" was to become the creed of heroes.
+We'll offer an ONLINE workshop in summer, 2025 to give participants a chance to discuss the lessons with Mentors and explore ways to develop "resiliency tools" from the stories.
+Participants will have a chance to take notes for the essay competition.

-• FALL: Essays are to be submitted online by August 7 and winners will be announced on AUGUST 19.
+FALL: Essays can be submitted online - see below - with a deadline date of August 18, 2025.
+Winners will be announced by September 5.
 Essay winners, including first, second and third place, will win cash prizes of $1000, $500 and $250.
-The three winners will be offered a free registration to the ACI-NA annual conference, where they will be recognized on stage at ACI-NA's conference the second week of September and presented with their awards.
+The three winners will be offered a free registration to the ACI-NA annual conference, where they will be recognized on stage at ACI-NA's conference in Toronto in October, 2025 and presented with their awards.

 Are you under 40 and an aviation Young Professional?
 Any questions about this project, contact Tom Murphy, Director, Human Resiliency Institute at Fordham University at tom@edge4vets.org.